George Fox: Initial "openings" and break with the Established Church

 Both Fox's family and Nathaniel Stephens were alarmed by his refusal to attend church, which followed shortly after, and it occasioned considerable objection from both.
 In response he cited the First Epistle of John: "The anointing which ye have received of him abideth in you, and ye need not that any man teach you."

+Fox resolved to accept no spiritual truth not taught to him personally and "experimentally" (experientially) in prayer, developing an alternative habit of worship in solitary silence while reading and meditating on Scripture.
+The Journal describes this charmingly in the following terms: "I would go into the orchard or the fields, with my Bible, by myself... in hollow trees and lonesome places till night came on; and frequently in the night walked about."
+This interior prayer and reflection led to gradual spiritual breakthroughs and the formulation of his distinctive, mystical understanding of Christianity.
+A period marked by joyful “openings” and ongoing sorrow followed, during which he resumed his travels around the beginning of 1647 and gradually began to preach his ideas.

 Bosworth Field viewed from Ambion Hill, the site of the Battle of Bosworth about 5 miles from Fenny Drayton.
 Thomas Hodgkin surmised that Fox must have frequently wandered over this spot in prayer.

-It is important to note that Fox's personal crisis of confidence in religious authority coincided with a complete collapse of order in the Church of England.
+Fox's personal rejection of clerical authority coincided with a complete collapse of order in the Church of England.
 By the execution of William Laud, Archbishop of Canterbury, in January 1645, the authority of the bishops had effectively disintegrated.
 Later that year, in October, the Long Parliament passed the Ordinance Abolishing Archbishops and Bishops, formally removing the episcopal structure from the Church.
-Following Pride's Purge in 1648, the Puritans' longstanding hope for Presbyterian reformation based on the Westminster Assembly's proposals was foiled.
+FollowingPride's Purge in 1648, the Puritans' longstanding hope for Presbyterian reformation based on the Westminster Assembly's proposals was foiled.
 By September 1650, Parliament repealed the Act of Uniformity, making Sunday attendance at parish churches optional.
-This both recognised and encouraged the existing flood of dissenting sects, including the Seekers, an informal movement of individuals and communities who rejected formal worship and sought a more direct religious experience.
-It is generally accepted that Fox belonged to this group, and that the earliest Quaker meetings were largely formed of former Seekers.

-Solitude and silence

-Fox continued to wrestle seriously with religious questions by himself.
-He developed an alternative habit of worshiping in solidarity silence, particularly while reading and meditating on Scripture.
-The Journal describes this charmingly in the following terms: "for I would go into the orchard or the fields, with my Bible, by myself... in hollow trees and lonesome places till night came on; and frequently in the night walked about."
-This interior prayer and reflection led to spiritual breakthroughs, but not immediately.
-A period of ambiguity followed, marked by joyful “openings” and ongoing sorrow:

-I kept much as a stranger, seeking heavenly wisdom and getting knowledge from the Lord, and was brought off from outward things to rely on the Lord alone.
-Though my exercises and troubles were very great, yet were they not so continual but that I had some intermissions, and I was sometimes brought into such an heavenly joy that I thought I had been in Abraham’s bosom (Lk 16:).
-As I cannot declare the misery I was in, it was so great and heavy upon me, so neither can I set forth the mercies of God unto me in all my misery.
+This both recognised the existing sects and encouraged a host of new ones, including Fox's Quakers.